What is L-Pyroglutamic Acid?

 - L-theanine: L-theanine is an amino acid that may increase creativity and make one feel calm — combined with caffeine, it is very powerful.

-- Gingko biloba: Some studies show that ginkgo biloba extract result better mental processing and improved memory within the older population (x).
+- Gingko biloba: Some studies show that supplementing with ginkgo biloba extract can result in better mental processing and improved memory within the older population (x).

 Transmitting information like memories is a brain function that uses electro-chemicals in a complex communication process.
 Neurotransmitters are the chemicals that carry messages and send signals between neurons and other cells.
 The most common neurotransmitters, however, are amino acids like glutamate.